him4n-shu/Deep-Fake-Video-Detector/README.md

 ### Inspiration

-This project was inspired by the need to combat misinformation in political discourse, particularly in the context of Indian elections.
+This project was inspired by the need to combat misinformation and deepfake content across various domains, providing reliable content verification for users worldwide.

 ## 📞 Contact & Support